Gemmstone/PyNGtuber/README.md

 ### A highly customizable PNGtuber app.

-A higly customizable PNGtuber app, make your streams more dynamic with animations, gifs, controllers, mouse tracking and more.
+Make your streams more dynamic with animations, GIFs, controllers, mouse tracking and more.

 <div id="hot_icon">